A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

-\textbf{Existing Methods to Mitigate the Impacts}: The various methods to prevent overheating of a transformer includes load sizing that is supported by the transformer, auxiliary cooling systems, adequate ventilation (placement proximity of transformer and other equipment), insulation inspection, oil quality checks, and regular maintenance.
-Out of the various solutions, auxiliary cooling systems and adequate ventilation plays a crucial role when it comes to extreme temperature impacts on the transformers.
-Please note that the auxiliary cooling systems are additional systems that are not part of the transformer’s design i.e., excludes cooling methods like AN, AF, ONAN, ONAF, etc. \cite{bower_topic}.
-There have been mobile transformers that are used to mitigate the power grid impacts due to transformer failure in extreme temperatures \cite{pe_international_xfrmr}, this enabled to reduce the down time significantly.
-Another solution is to provide mobile auxiliary cooling services, for example, one substation in the eastern United States was facing 50,000 gallons of overheated transformer oil due to an overloaded transformer where the typical 208V/240V cooling application is not sufficient.
-In this case, portable trailer-mounted motor cooling is used to cool the transformer \cite{united_rentals}.
-Another well known substation solution is thermal imagery techniques to monitor the temperatures of the transformer and its adjacent equipment which can also radiate heat increasing transformer's temperature \cite{mariprasath2018real, zarco2022conducting, fanchiang2022application}.
+There have been mobile transformers that are used to mitigate the power grid impacts because of transformer failure in extreme temperatures \cite{pe_international_xfrmr}; this enabled to reduce the down time significantly.
+Another solution is to provide mobile auxiliary cooling services; for example, one substation in the eastern United States was facing 50,000 gallons of overheated transformer oil due to an overloaded transformer where the typical 208V/240V cooling application is not sufficient.
+In this case, portable trailer-mounted motor cooling was used to cool the transformer \cite{united_rentals}.
+Another well-known substation solution is thermal imagery techniques to monitor the temperatures of the transformer and its adjacent equipment, which can also radiate heat increasing transformer's temperature \cite{mariprasath2018real, zarco2022conducting, fanchiang2022application}.